 Duke Energy Carolinas and Duke Energy Progress Solar Rebate for North Carolina Opened July 9, 2018.
-As of July 26, 2018, the program is now at full capacity for residential and commercial classifications in both utility subsidiary service areas.
+Its second year launched on January 2, 2019.
+Within days, residential and commercial rebates reached full capacity in both utility subsidiary service areas.

 In January 2018, Duke Energy Carolinas and Duke Energy Progress proposed a $62 Million solar rebate program for Duke Energy Carolinas and Duke Energy Progress customers in North Carolina.
 The program opened for applications as planned on July 9.
 Within only about 2 weeks the program had received rebate applications in excess of rebate program capacity – that is, more people applied to receive the rebate for home and business solar than there were rebate dollars to go around.

-We understand Duke Energy has processed qualified rebate applications in the order received.
-A queue now exists to serve rebate applicants as capacity opens up.
-This will only happen as a result of rebate-qualifying installations getting installed in 2019 instead of 2018.
+Duke Energy processes qualified rebate applications in the order received.
+Queues form to serve rebate applicants as capacity opens up.
+This will only happen as a result of rebate-qualifying installations getting installed in the following year.

 North Carolina residents who have Duke Energy Carolinas or Duke Energy Progress as their utility and have installed solar with a bidirectional meter installed this year are eligible for a rebate which will come in the form of check back to the customer, for customers accepted into the program.

 The residential rebate is 60 cents on every Watt (AC) of solar power.
 This means thousands of dollars back from Duke Energy Carolinas and Duke Energy Progress.
 The residential upper limit per project for collecting the incentive is 10 kiloWatts (AC) (or up to $6,000), and the non-residential incentive will be applicable up to 100 kiloWatts (AC) (or up to $50,000).
 Projects can still be installed larger than that, but the incentive will only extend to the approved size.